rkyzk/ecopost/README.md

 - The code for turning the navbar to a hamburger menu (lines 9-19 in script.js & lines 21-45 in base.html) was taken from the following site: https://stackoverflow.com/questions/70370519/how-can-i-turn-my-navbar-into-hamburger-menu-for-mobile-using-responsive-design

+- For the code for search system, I took basic ideas from the following youtube video:

 - The code to display confirmation dialog when ‘Submit’ is clicked (line 17-25 in dialog.js) is taken from the following site: